vegas-dev/vegas-nav/README.md

-# vegasMegaMenu
+# vegasNavigation
-Large drop down menu on html and css
+Awesome drop down menu on htm, js and css